exurd/roblox-discovery/README.md

 *Mostly for me, but can be useful for others*
 -   Every asset in the [Roblox Set Archive](https://sets.pizzaboxer.xyz/) (PostgreSQL dump is available.)
 -   Every Roblox-related ID from ArchiveTeam's crawl of the [Roblox Forums](https://archive.org/details/archiveteam_roblox).
     -   *Don't have access to this, so it would be nice for someone at AT to help out.
-Just be wary of old Roblox URL tatics...*
+Just be wary of Roblox's old URL formats...*
 -   Every asset created by the official [Roblox](https://www.roblox.com/users/1/profile) account, such as:
     -   [Catalog items](https://www.roblox.com/catalog?CreatorName=Roblox&IncludeNotForSale)
     -   Creator items like [Models](https://create.roblox.com/store/models?creatorName=Roblox) & [Decals](https://create.roblox.com/store/decals?creatorName=Roblox), etc.
     -   [Games](https://www.roblox.com/users/1/profile#!/creations)
     -   and any edge cases that may appear when checking for the account's inventory.
     -   *Psst, the AssetDelivery API still works on these assets without authentication; just thought you'd wanna know...*
--   The following groups:
+-   The following official Roblox groups:
     -   [Official Group of Roblox](https://www.roblox.com/communities/1200769)
     -   [Roblox Video Stars](https://www.roblox.com/communities/4199740)
     -   [Roblox Interns](https://www.roblox.com/communities/2868472)